madeindra/madeindra.github.io/_posts/2024-12-08-money-data-type-in-golang.md

 I would use JSON for most of my API, this is the format most consumers expect to get.

-In Go, there are JSON interface methods that we can override to customize the behaviour when receiving request and sending response.
+In Go, there are JSON interface methods that we can override to customize the behavior when receiving requests and sending responses.
 We will use this to eliminate the need to manually call the `String` to `Integer` parsing method every time.

-### Determining The Number of Decimal Place
+### Determining The Number of Decimal Places

 Before we start, let's talk a little bit about currency.

 Most countries use 2 decimal places.
-There's country like Kuwait that uses 3 decimal places.
-And there are countries like Indonesia and Japan that use no decimal place at all.
+There's a country like Kuwait that uses 3 decimal places.
+And there are countries like Indonesia and Japan that use no decimal places at all.
 I haven't found any country that uses more than 3 decimal places, yet.

-Being ambitious, let's say we want to support all currency from every country in the world.
+Being ambitious, let's say we want to support all currencies from every country in the world.
 Standardizing 3 decimal places on the backend would be great.
 On the frontend we don't need to care; `"1"`, `"1.0"`, `"1.00"` or `"1.000"` will all be treated as `"1.000"`.
 Less stress for the API consumers, less conflict we will have.
 LOL!

 ### Overriding JSON Marshal/Unmarshal

 Now that we have agreed to use 3 decimal places for all money data, let's start by coding the implementation.

-This is our starting point, just like all other Go Project:
+This is our starting point, just like all other Go Projects:

 ```go
 package main